ruan2ruan/PIPET/README.md

 In the R terminal, please use the command `?PIPET` to access the help documents.

-To view the detailed guide of how to use PIPET, please find package guidance in [HTML vignette](https://xlucpu.github.io/MOVICS/MOVICS-VIGNETTE.html), or run the following lines in R:
+To view the detailed guide of how to use PIPET, please find package guidance in [vignette](https://ruan2ruan.github.io/PIPET/PIPET.html), or run the following lines in R:

 ```{r}
 library(PIPET)